Jovie-Liu/Low-Rank-Conv-TasNet/README.md

 ### Experiment 2 — Early-epoch factorization + continued training

-Instead of waiting for full convergence, we factorize the model at **epoch 1, 5, or 10**, then continue training.
+Instead of waiting for full convergence, we factorize the model at **epoch 1, 5, or 10**, then continue training, or start with random initialization.

+Note: Here $k_{\mathrm{eff}}$ refers to the effective rank at each layer; $k_{\mathrm{uni}}$ refers to a uniform rank throughout all layers, which is chosen as $80$; the range for ascending and descending ranks is: 20% - 100% of the effective rank, 20 - 100 for uniform rank in random initialization.

 | Setting | Compression Ratio | Best Loss after Training | Checkpoint / Initial Factored Loss |
 |---|---:|---:|---:|